PoTable: Towards Systematic Thinking via Plan-then-Execute Stage Reasoning on Tables

-Distinguished human analysts adhere to well-defined analytical stages \cite{KDD-1,KDD-2} to conduct high-quality table reasoning.
-By decomposing the overall task goal into more precise and stage-specific objectives, such a systematic thinking way enables stage-by-stage reasoning with less possibility of misleading or missing steps.
-Inspired by human cognitive behavior, \textsc{PoTable} deploys stage-oriented thinking by splitting the overall process into several stages.
-These stages will be implemented through Python code integrating methods in \texttt{pandas} library as a common choice of human tabular analysts.
-Specifically, the overall reasoning process is split into five stages with the corresponding objectives and instructions: \begin{itemize} \item \textbf{Initialization}: It is an initial stage before further processing and analyzing, which aims to store the tabular data into a \texttt{pandas.DataFrame} object.
-This stage will be accomplished by executing a pre-defined code template instead of plan-then-execute implementation. \item \textbf{Row Selection}: Serving as a critical data denoising step, this stage filters out redundant or irrelevant records to ensure the subsequent reasoning process focuses strictly on highly relevant records.
-For example, when counting the number of record rows under some specific conditions, it is necessary to remove additional summary rows that do not present a distinct record. \item \textbf{Data Type Cleaning}: As initialized tables typically default to noisy string formats, this stage explicitly casts target columns to appropriate programmatic types.
+\textbf{Taxonomy of Tabular Analytical Stages. } To seamlessly bridge LLM reasoning with precise programmatic execution, the overall table reasoning process is formalized into five distinct, sequential stages.
+In each stage, the thinking process focuses on stage-specific objectives as a part of the overall task goal, ensuring high-quality stage-wise and global table reasoning processes.
+This taxonomy is strictly derived from the fundamental requirements of programmatic tabular data analysis, covering following stages: \begin{itemize} \item \textbf{Initialization}: As a prerequisite, this stage bridges the textual representation of tables with the Python execution environment by parsing the raw data into a standardized \texttt{pandas.DataFrame} object. \item \textbf{Row Selection}: Serving as a critical data denoising step, this stage filters out redundant or irrelevant records to ensure the subsequent reasoning process focuses strictly on highly relevant records.
+For example, when counting the number of record rows under specific conditions, removing summary rows that do not present a distinct record is effective. \item \textbf{Data Type Cleaning}: As initialized tables typically default to noisy string formats, this stage explicitly casts target columns to appropriate programmatic types.
 Such a cleaning process prevents execution crashes and logic failures during downstream arithmetic or conditional evaluations.
 For example, comparing two values of column ``score'' in string and integer types leads to different results. \item \textbf{Reasoning}: As the main process stage that will also be conducted by human analysts, this stage is indispensable for implementing flexible and useful reasoning operations towards the task question.
 Suggested choices include sorting, arithmetic computations and other affiliated operations.
-The completion of this stage makes it close to the final answer. \item \textbf{Final Answering}: While there may be multiple intermediate results, this stage aims to conclude and print out the final answers through a joint analysis of these intermediate results (\textit{e.g.}, logical combination of sub-facts verification results). \end{itemize} In the above stages, only the initialization stage is implemented by executing the pre-defined Python template code, while other stages will be traversed through the collaboration of the integrated LLM and the Python interpreter (integrating \texttt{pandas}\footnote{https://pandas.pydata.org/} library as a common choice of human tabular data analysts).
+The completion of this stage makes it close to the final answer. \item \textbf{Final Answering}: While there may be multiple intermediate results, this conclusive stage logically formulates and output the final user-facing answers through a joint analysis (\textit{e.g.}, logical combination of sub-facts verification results), which is indispensable. \end{itemize} In the above stages, only the initialization stage is implemented by executing the pre-defined Python template code, while other stages will be traversed through the collaboration of the integrated LLM and the Python interpreter (integrating \texttt{pandas}\footnote{https://pandas.pydata.org/} library as a common choice of human tabular data analysts).